joonaspu/ViControl/README.md

 ## Usage

-Before starting, you should either [download prebuilt binaries](https://github.com/joonaspu/ViControl/releases/latest) (recommended on Windows) or [build the project yourself](#installation).
+Before starting, you should either [download prebuilt binaries](https://github.com/joonaspu/ViControl/releases/latest) or [build the project yourself](#installation).

 If you just want to get started quickly with Python, you can use [examples/connection.py](examples/connection.py) to automatically start the binary and connect to it without worrying about sockets or protobuf.